boriskriger/Publications/README.md

 Kriger, B. (2026).
 The informational preconditions of meaning: A structural tendency theorem on civilizational trade-offs between progress and human well-being.
 IIIR. https://doi.org/10.5281/zenodo.18292636

 Kriger, B. (2026).
 Observational tests of multiple star formation scenarios: Case studies of VLA 1623-2417 and L1551 IRS 5.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18300562
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18300562

 Kriger, B. (2026).
 The evolutionary inevitability of predictive processing: A physical constraint argument.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18444910